kskalvar/aws-sagemaker-planesnet-tflearn-bring-your-own-container/README.md

-# AWS Sagemaker Planesnet Tflearn Bring Your Own Container
+# AWS SageMaker PlanesNet TFLearn Bring Your Own Container

 This example shows how to package the [TFLearn][tfl] Machine Learning Library for use with SageMaker.
 We have also chosen the [PlanesNet][planesnet] planesnet-detector project implementation which uses TFLearn to detect aircraft in an image and highlighted with a bounding box.